izikeros/blog/content/posts/notes/how_to_remove_dicritics.md

 ---
-Title: How to Remove Diacritics and Sanitize Strings in Python
-Slug: how-to-remove-diacritics-and-sanitize-strings-in-python
+Category: note
 Date: 2024-08-30
 Modified: 2024-08-30
+Slug: how-to-remove-diacritics-and-sanitize-strings-in-python
 Status: published
+Summary: Learn how to easily remove diacritics and sanitize strings in Python using the `unidecode` library, enabling better search functionality and data normalization for international text.
+ai_summary: true
+Title: How to Remove Diacritics and Sanitize Strings in Python
 tags:
   - python
   - nlp